 7. Squeeze the lime into the drink and drop it on top of the ice

-* I generally overfill with ice knowing that once you add the other ingredients the ice will melt a little and fit into the glass.
+* I overfill with ice knowing that once you add the other ingredients, the ice will melt a little and fit into the glass.

 As usual, good ingredients will help this drink reach its full potential.
 Good gin is a fine start.
 I usually have Plymouth gin on hand, but today I picked up a bottle of Iceberg Gin, made by the same people who make Iceberg Vodka.
-A quick side-by-side gin comparison reveals that Plymouth gin still has a smooth aroma with juniper and what I perceive to be anise or licorice.
-Iceberg gin isn't as strong on the nose, and is mostly juniper.
-The Iceberg Gin is very smooth and has a slight sweetness that compliments the juniper well and a very clean finish.
-The Plymouth gin, surprisingly isn't as smooth and has a bolder flavour with a longer finish.
-Those are the quick notes and in the next few days I'll take a more in depth look at these two gins, plus Beefeater, just to compare.
+A quick side-by-side gin comparison reveals that Plymouth gin still has a smooth aroma with juniper and what I perceive to be anise or liquorice.
+Iceberg Gin isn’t as strong on the nose and is mostly juniper.
+The Iceberg Gin is very smooth and has a slight sweetness that complements the juniper well and has a clean finish.
+The Plymouth gin surprisingly isn’t as smooth and has a bolder flavour with a longer finish.
+Those are the quick notes and in the next few days, I’ll take a more in-depth look at these two gins, plus Beefeater, just to compare.

-If you like Gin & Tonic you might want to try the Moscow Mule for something different.
+If you like Gin and Tonic, you might want to try the Moscow Mule for something different.